bytedance/bhook/README.md

 Most of ByteDance's Android apps use ByteHook as the PLT hook solution online.

-> If you have bug reports, questions, or suggestions for ByteHook, please submit them in [GitHub Issues](https://github.com/bytedance/bhook/issues).
-If you want to discuss any related topics, please post on [GitHub Discussions](https://github.com/bytedance/bhook/discussions). thanks.
+> If you have any bug reports, suggestions, or problems.
+Please communicate with us via GitHub [Issues](https://github.com/bytedance/bhook/issues) or [Discussions](https://github.com/bytedance/bhook/discussions). 😀

 ## Features